MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 2. _sort:desc=\<field ex. date>
 3. _count=\<max results>

 The goal is to be able to retrieve the patient’s last known location.
 Each encounter references a location resource.
 The reference shall also include the location’s display field.
-For an example of the call, see [Encounter.saz](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/DSTUsaz/Encounter.saz?raw=true).
+For an example of the call, see [Encounter.saz] .

 ### AllergyIntolerance